zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 ```

 The `analyticsKey` is an identifier associated to your Liferay account.
 If the
-`userId` is not passed in the message, the analytics client will internally
+`userId` is not passed in the message, the analytics client internally resolves
-resolve the user's identity through the identity service with the default
+the user's identity through the identity service with the default Liferay user
-Liferay user context.
-In this case, if you want the guest user and the
+context.
+In this case, if you want the guest user and the authenticated user to
-authenticated user to have the same `userId` after login and the Portal property
+have the same `userId` after login, and the Portal property
 `session.enable.phishing.protection` is set to `true` (default), then you need
 to include the `ANALYTICS_USER_ID` value in the
 `session.phishing.protected.attributes` Portal property.